grafana/alloy/docs/sources/tutorials/get-started.md

 ## Configure {{< param "PRODUCT_NAME" >}}

-Once the local Grafana instance has been set up, the next step is to give detailed instructions to Alloy on which logs we want to scrape, how we want to process that data, and where we want the data sent.
-This is done through `config.alloy` file which contains components with instructions for Alloy to execute.
-Our configuration will connect components into a workflow.
+Once the local Grafana instance is set up, the next step is to configure {{< param "PRODUCT_NAME" >}}.
+You use components in the `config.alloy` file to tell {{< param "PRODUCT_NAME" >}} which logs you want to scrape, how you want to process that data, and where you want the data sent.

 The examples run on a single host so that you can run them on your laptop or in a Virtual Machine.
-You are encouraged to try the examples using a `config.alloy` file and experiment with the examples yourself.
+You can try the examples using a `config.alloy` file and experiment with the examples yourself.

 For the following steps, create a file called `config.alloy` in your current working directory.
-{{< param "PRODUCT_NAME" >}} has a feature that allows us to "hot reload" a configuration from a file.
-In a later step, we will copy this file to where {{< param "PRODUCT_NAME" >}} will pick it up, and be able to reload without restarting the system service.
+If you have enabled the {{< param "PRODUCT_NAME" >}} UI, you can "hot reload" a configuration from a file.
+In a later step, you will copy this file to where {{< param "PRODUCT_NAME" >}} will pick it up, and be able to reload without restarting the system service.

 ### First Component: Log files

-Put this component into the top of the `config.alloy` file:
+Paste this component into the top of the `config.alloy` file:

 ```alloy
 local.file_match "local_files" {